ArthurKakande/intellikit/docs/index.md

 ## Feature_Value Pairs
-Description: Simplest representation using key-value pairs to describe a case.
+  Simplest representation using key-value pairs to describe a case.

   Example: Diagnosing a car problem.
   Case: "Car won't start"
   Feature 1: Engine cranks (Yes/No) - Value: No
   Feature 2: Warning lights (List) - Value: Battery light New problem: "Engine makes a rattling noise" - Features and values are compared to diagnose the new issue.

   Use Cases: Simple diagnostic systems, configuration tasks, filtering products based on features.

 ## Textual case representation
-Description: Uses natural language to describe a case, similar to a story.
+  Uses natural language to describe a case, similar to a story.

   Example: Customer service incident reports.
   Case: "Customer reported their computer wouldn't connect to Wi-Fi.
 Tried restarting the router and device with no success."
   New problem: Another customer has a similar issue.
 The textual description helps identify the common cause and solution.

   Use Cases: Customer service, incident reports, where narratives provide context for problem-solving.

 ## Object-oriented case representation
-Description: Cases are represented as objects with attributes, methods, and relationships.
+  Cases are represented as objects with attributes, methods, and relationships.

   Example: Financial loan applications.
   Case: Loan application (Object)
   Attributes: Applicant name, income, loan amount, credit score.
   Methods: Calculate loan eligibility, determine interest rate.
   New problem: Another loan application is received.
 The object structure allows for easy comparison and reuse of past loan decisions based on applicant characteristics.

   Use Cases: Scenarios with well-defined objects and their interactions, financial analysis, design problems.

 ## Graph-based case representation
-Description: Cases are represented as nodes (entities) and edges (relationships) in a graph structure.
+  Cases are represented as nodes (entities) and edges (relationships) in a graph structure.

   Example: Medical diagnosis.
   Case: Patient with a fever (Node) connected to symptoms (Nodes) like cough, sore throat.
 Edges represent relationships between symptoms.
   New problem: Another patient with similar symptoms.
 The graph allows for reasoning based on connections and identifying potential diagnoses by comparing symptom relationships.

   Use Cases: Medical diagnosis, network analysis, problems involving complex relationships between entities.